Software I use, gadgets I love, and other things I recommend.

 • macOS Terminal

-It is not the most powerful terminal emulator out there, but it has all the features and customizations I need.
-I use it for everything from running my local development environment to managing my servers.
-It also looks very nice and clean, which I like a lot.
+It may not be the most powerful terminal emulator, but it has the features and customizations I need.
+I use it for local development, container workflows, and server operations.

 • Docker